-6. Aluminum: Sent to the U.S. It is shredded, melted, and rolled into sheets, can be used to make new aluminum cans, plates, siding, etc.

-7. Tin: Sent out through Newco Metals (NL), moved to markets in North automobiles, rebar, pipe, etc.
+- 6. Aluminum: Sent to the U.S. It is shredded, melted, and rolled into sheets, can be used to make new aluminum cans, plates, siding, etc. - 7.
+Tin: Sent out through Newco Metals (NL), moved to markets in North America, used to make tin/steel products tin cans, appliances, automobiles, rebar, pipe, etc.